dgmstuart/dgmstuart.github.io-Octopress2/source/_posts/2015-03-22-tim-nash-at-wordcamp-london-beyond-unit-tests.markdown

 * Acceptance testing: commands like `amOnPage`, `see`, `fillField`
 * Define scenarios: login, fill in form and submit etc.
 * Generates reports in: console, html, xml (Ick!)
-* Can use different drivers: WebDriver (fast, headless, no js), Selenium (Slow, but drives the actual browser: can be hard to set up), PhantomJS (headless, runs js)
+* Can use different drivers: WebDriver (fast, headless, no js, basically does the equivalend of cURL), Selenium (Slow, but drives the actual browser: can be hard to set up), PhantomJS (headless, runs js)
 * Functional testing: sits alongside acceptance testing
     * Test the interactions between units - integrations
     * Ignore UI and JS - make posts directly: don't emulate the browser - just